Boston University CTE Center and Brain Bank: Formation

-Mission and Practices
+Mission and practices

 The goal of the Boston University CTE Center is to collect and study post-mortem brains to better understand the long-term diseases associated with head trauma.
 Specifically, the CTE Center focuses its research on the formation of neurodegenerative diseases, including Post-Concussion Syndrome and CTE.
 During case studies, researchers at the CTE Center perform high-impact tests and in-depth autopsies on post-mortem brains to further understand the neuropathology and clinical presentation of CTE.
 These tests examine the effects of concussions and sub-concussive blows on the brain, specifically as they relate to the development of CTE.

 The Center's ultimate goal is to develop a test that would definitively diagnose CTE in a living subject.
 In order to accomplish this, researchers at Boston University made it a priority to study as many post-mortem brains as possible, which led to the formation of the VA-BU-CLF Brain Bank.
 Currently, the Brain Bank contains over 600 brains, including 325 brains that have been diagnosed with CTE since the formation of the bank.

 The directors of the VA-BU-CLF Brain Bank work with families of former athletes and veterans to create a well-rounded database that researchers can utilize during large CTE case studies.
 Employees of the Brain Bank collect tissue samples from the central nervous system (brain, eyes, and spinal cord) of deceased athletes, most notably American football professionals, and military veterans.
 The Bank then stores these samples optimally to ensure proper care and treatment before, during, and after research testing.
 The Brain Bank directors will also share findings with family members and caregivers of the deceased.

-Although the Brain Bank contains a variety of brains belonging to many different types of athletes and military personnel, Boston University has made it a priority to study the brains of former American football players.
-These brains come from players involved in every different level of football and have been at the forefront of some of the most important CTE case studies over the past decade.